 You can spray neem oil or insecticidal soap on your citrus tree and leaves to deal with this issue.
 You should do this once a week until you see signs that the problem is resolving and the pests have disappeared.

-Cold weather can also cause citrus leaves to curl.
-This is primarily because of possible frost damage.
 You can help to prevent this problem by covering your tree canopies with plastic or cloth sheets at night.

 If your trees have only minor frost damage at this point, they will probably recover.